 - Make sure all ingredients are at room temperature.

-- Use ground sugar (caster sugar) and ground coconut.
+- Use a food processor to ground the sugar to make caster sugar and ground the coconut.

 - Beat the batter for the full 3 minutes until it's pale yellow.